yah108/humid.io/README.md

-# humid.io
-music player (collaboration tool, private communication crafting tool, private and public music data base, ecommerce) I need your  help to shape my idea to reality.
+# humid.io "music/video player (collaboration tool, private communication crafting tool, private and public music data base, ecommerce) "
+"I need your  help to shape my idea to reality."
+Music/Video Player.
+The uploader(admin) can invite people to view the file(audio,video).
+The users in the group can leave their comments on  specific timeline/frame.
+All users can Play and Stop (or move the timeline to specific spot) and leave a comment at the timeline.
+The admin can make changes and reupload the content and communicate with the group.
+Design and functionality wise all uploads and discussion is in one chatroom in time order and users can scroll up and down.
+Every upload, comment is time printed.
+Group members shall get notifications when there is a upload, comment etc.